-Fermynwoods Contemporary Art is an educational charity that commissions innovative and meaningful ways for visual artists to engage with audiences, in public spaces across the Rockingham Forest area of Northamptonshire and online.
+Fermynwoods Contemporary Art is an educational charity that supports life through art by commissioning innovative and meaningful ways for artists to engage with audiences, in public spaces across Northamptonshire and online.

 As a small arts organisation the concept of sustainability is not unfamiliar to Fermynwoods Contemporary Art, as we have always existed in an environment of limited resources, as is common for artists and others in the creative industries.

 As Andrew Simonet notes in Making, Your Life as an Artist,